http://www.fpnotebook.com/

 - Combination

-- Penicillin VK 500 mg orally every 6 hours and
+- Penicillin VK 500 mg orally every 6 hours AND

 - Metronidazole 500 mg orally every 6 hours

-- Experimental: Corticosteroids as adjunct to antibiotics
+Corticosteroids as adjunct to Antibiotics

 - Patients improved faster when adjunctive steroids were used